 SOCIALISM AND COMMUNISM

-Once again we will cover two bases at once under the category socialism and communism, which in their divinity are also a part of the grand scheme of things.
+Once again we will cover two bases at once under the category socialism and communism.
+In their divinity, these are also a part of the grand scheme of things.
 This probably comes as no surprise when we think of the ideas of equality, fairness and justice for all.

 But wait, are people really all the same?
 Don’t forget, we live here in the land of duality where things often appear as opposites, or contradictions, that really are not.
-So let’s start with this: it is true that people are created equal.
-Then let’s add this: people are not equal in the way they express themselves, in their level of development, or in the direction of their will—in the daily and hourly choices they make regarding their lives.
+So let’s start with this: It is true that people are created equal.
+Then let’s add this: People are not equal in the way they express themselves.
+They are not equal in their level of development, or in the direction of their will—in the daily and hourly choices they make regarding their lives.
 People aren’t equal in their thinking, their feeling, their decision-making or their actions.

 In clear reaction to the abuses of the monarchy and feudalism systems, a form of government emerged in which everyone was equalized.
 The intention was to overcome the abusive inequality characteristic of monarchy and feudalism.

-But with this second system, abuse once again set in, which is bound to happen whenever one truth is seen as a contradiction to another truth.
+But with this second system, abuse once again set in.
+For this is bound to happen whenever one truth is seen as a contradiction to another truth.
 When the dualistic mind can’t find its way to the unitive plane—where not only do contradictions co-exist but both halves are vitally needed to form one complete whole—it sides with one truth and excludes another.
 This is how we destroy inner unity.

-Through our distorted perceptions, we set ourselves on a tightrope where any infringement from “the other side” works to diminish the new truth.
+Through the distortions in our perceptions, we set ourselves on a tightrope.
+Then any infringement from “the other side” works to diminish the new truth.
 Hence, equality becomes abused.
-A uniformity sets in that no longer honors the vitality of human unfoldment, the diversity of our expressions, or the divergence of our development.
+A uniformity sets in that no longer honors the vitality of human unfoldment.
+We lost sight of the diversity of our expressions, and the divergence of our development.
 Free expression of choice and development of talent is superseded by fairness, uniformity and conformity.
 One size must fit all.

 How does this form of government show up inside our souls?
-For starters, on the deepest rock-bottom level of our being, we know we’re all equals, no matter how distorted or negative someone might be on the surface.
+For starters, on the deepest rock-bottom level of our being, we know we’re all equals.
+This is true, no matter how distorted or negative someone might be on the surface.
 If we can resonate with this, our loving nature and common sense will make it possible to pick up on the differences where, on the outer level, there is obviously not so much equality.